lydialucchesi/smallsets/README.md

 Next steps are to add in a few customization options, make it so that one can include additional visual cues, and figure out how to abstract the data to symbols.
 Also, plotting this out in a timeline and adding impact statements below and justification plots above.
+Need to run some additional testing and investigate the warning I am getting from the readLines function.